 She is also a long-term user of mental health services and has had a number of national advisory roles.
 She was Chair of Equality 2025 and a member of Mind's commission of inquiry into acute and crisis care.
 In 2009, Rachel led an independent review into how government might better support people with mental health problems to gain work and prosper in employment.

 She has written and spoken widely about recovery and social inclusion for people with mental health conditions and has pioneered the UK development of programmes to help people with mental health difficulties to access employment and education based on the individual placement with support approach.

-She is Chair of the Department of Health Working Group on Equalities in Mental Health.
+She is editor of Mental Health and Social Inclusion.
 In 2010, Rachel was awarded an OBE for services to mental health and voted Mind Champion of the Year.

-Marc is Chief Policy Advisor at the children and young people’s mental health charity YoungMinds, and a visiting professor of Public Health at the University of Northampton.
+Marc is Co-Director of Human-Experience.org, an Associate Director at the children and young people’s mental health charity YoungMinds, and a visiting professor of Public Health at the University of Northampton.

 Previously, Marc has worked in the NHS and charity sector leading research, policy development and programmes in the fields of disability, health and social care reform, childhood adversity and trauma, special educational needs (SEN), and human rights.

-Helen chaired the Department for Work and Pensions' (DWP) disability employer engagement steering group, contributed to the Sayce Review and the subsequent DWP Access to Work expert panel and played a key role in the development of the Disability Confident campaign.
+Helen chaired the UK Department for Work and Pension's Disability Employer Engagement Steering Group, which helps employers to do more to support the employment of disabled people.
+She was appointed to the government’s Access to Work Expert Panel in 2012 and played a key role in the development of the Disability Confident campaign in 2013.

 Anna is a professor in Law at the University of Leeds and deputy director of the University's interdisciplinary Centre for Disability Studies.
 She has published extensively in the field of disability equality and human rights and played a lead role in a range of multinational research projects on this topic.